Adam Sandler has never been better than in this anxiety-inducing slice of New York pulp from the Safdie brothers

 At the centre of this madness is Sandler’s mesmerising performance as a man whose estranged wife (Idina Menzel) at one point tells him: “I think you are the most annoying person I have ever met.”
 You get her position, but Sandler’s gift is to make Howard infuriating but never truly unlikeable; the script (co-written with editor Ronald Bronstein) allows the fast-talking jeweller to show just enough vulnerability (a terrible choice is eased by a failed attempt to bond with his child) that we want him to succeed in spite of his tendency to fuck up on a second-by-second basis.

 Darius Khondji’s woozy cinematography keys us into Howard’s unstoppable trainwreck of a life.
 Overlapping conversations and relentless street noise further fuel the sense of panic.
 By some miracle the Safdies train us to feel Howard’s unfounded optimism – we’re rooting for him as the film builds to what feels like a natural breaking point.
 Yet as multiple storylines converge last-minute, it turns out the most gut-wrenching scenes are still to come.
 The final stretch of Uncut Gems is almost unbearable to sit through, the definition of forget-to-breathe filmmaking, and an uncompromising reminder of cinema’s power to shred your nerves in unexpected ways.
 To walk out of the experience is to feel exhausted, blind-sided, and completely exhilarated.
 One notion lingers above the rest: still in their mid-thirties, the Safdies have made their first masterpiece.
-You’d place a heavy bet on the fact it won’t be their last.Find showtimes nearby
+You’d bet heavily that it won’t be their last.Where to watch